ivanserg0692/ivanserg0692/README.md

 My exreprince:

-- 2021-2022 I worked http://alenka.ru/  where I got the ingration exprerince of external servises such as: MindBox, Manzana, and also configuration of: Delevery, Pay systems
+- 2021-2022 I worked http://alenka.ru/  where I got the integration exprerince of external servises such as: MindBox, Manzana, and also configuration of: Delevery, Pay systems
 - 2019-2021 I worked in Web-studio the FirstBit where I participated in such projects:

 https://rosmorport.ru/